-The USCB libraries offer students, faculty, and staff access to the USC system's online Millennium catalog and to statewide collections of full text databases funded by the University, the General Assembly, CHE and the State Library.
+The USCB libraries offer students, faculty, and staff access to the USC system's online Millennium catalog and to statewide collections of full-text databases funded by the University, the General Assembly, CHE and the State Library.
 Additionally, the USCB libraries provide expanded searching capability by supporting a digital library of resources and by subscribing to general and discipline-specific electronic databases in the humanities, sciences, professions, literature, and the arts.
+Also through comprehensive interlibrary loan services and delivery systems through regional consortia, USCB provides access to resources available through libraries nationwide.